Research in the Teaching of English

 General Submission Guidelines

-All submissions to RTE should conform to the requirements of the seventh edition of the Publication Manual of the American Psychological Association (APA Manual).
+_____ Conform to the requirements of the seventh edition of the Publication Manual of the American Psychological Association (APA Manual).

 - Articles should be no more than 10,000 words (including references, notes, and tables).
 Please include the word count at the end of your submitted manuscripts in parentheses.

 - Supplemental materials may be submitted along with a manuscript.
 These materials will only appear online as separate items associated with your manuscript.

 - Include an abstract no longer than 200 words and 4-5 keywords (not included in word count).

 - Double space all text in the manuscript and format it in 12-pt font.

 - Manuscripts must be masked, with no author identifying information included.
 If you refer to your own work in self-referential ways (e.g., “in my previous study”), please replace references with “Author” and the publication date.

 - Manuscripts should be formatted in accordance with APA (7th edition).
 Unless submitted as supplemental materials, please include tables and figures in the text itself for ease of reading.